Dignity at Work and Study

 - Dignity at Work and Study Procedures for Students (PDF document, 127KB)

-Our Equality and Diversity Team offers a range of training resources to staff, including online training in diversity issues undertaken by all staff.
+Our Equality, Diversity and Inclusion Team offers a range of training resources to staff, including online training in diversity issues undertaken by all staff.

-The team is constantly refreshing and developing new relevant training initiatives in conjunction with our Staff Training and Development Unit.
+The team is constantly refreshing and developing new relevant training initiatives in conjunction with our Staff Learning and Development Unit.

-Our Equality and Diversity Forum was initiated by our Associate Vice President for Equality and Diversity, and ensures that any equality and diversity issues are addressed at a senior level.
+Our Equality, Diversity and Inclusion Forum was initiated by our Associate Vice President for Equality, Diversity and Inclusion, and ensures that any equality and diversity issues are addressed at a senior level.

-We are the only Russell Group university with a senior member of staff directly responsible for equality and diversity, and feel it is vital to have a forum where all interested parties can have a say.
+We are the only Russell Group university with a senior member of staff directly responsible for equality, diversity and inclusion, and feel it is vital to have a forum where all interested parties can have a say.

 The Forum meets twice each year and is attended by the following groups and individuals: